juju/docs/src/en/charms-constraints.md

 The most useful constraints for Juju in general are:

-  - **mem** : This indicates the minimum number of megabytes of RAM that must be available to a service unit.
+  - **mem** : This indicates the minimum number of megabytes of RAM that must be available to an application unit.
 An optional suffix of M/G/T/P indicates the value is mega-/giga-/tera-/peta- bytes.

   - **cpu-cores** :  How many cpu-cores the host machine should have.
 This is a crude indicator of system performance.